Unconventional early-time relaxation in the Rydberg chain: Numerical results for approximate scars

 We now show that the non-generic scaling of $\sigma^2$ is determined exclusively by QMBSs in the PXP model, thus signalling their presence.
 An excellent approximation of QMBS eigenstates can be obtained using the so-called forward-scattering approximation (FSA)~\cite{Turner2018_2,Nandy_2024}.
 The FSA allows us to numerically isolate QMBS contributions to the LDOS.
-The FSA calculation yields a variance $\sigma_{\text{PXP} | \mathbb{Z}_2}^{2 \,\text{(FSA)}} = L/2$ --- see Fig.~\ref{fig:varscalingallpert}.
+The FSA calculation yields a variance $\sigma_{\text{PXP} | \mathbb{Z}_2}^{2 \,\text{(FSA)}} = L/2$ --- see Fig.~\ref{fig:varscalingallpert} (we take $J=1$ for all the numerics).

-To further reinforce the conclusion that scars alone, if present, determine the early-time SP in the PXP model, we study the effect of perturbations $\delta H$ that either enhance revivals or restore ergodicity.
-In what follows, we only consider perturbations and initial states for which $\langle \delta H \rangle_{\psi_0} = 0$.
-Thus, upon introducing such a perturbation, the LDOS variance for the total hamiltonian $H = H_{\text{PXP}} + \delta H$ becomes
+To further reinforce the conclusion that scars alone, if present, determine the early-time SP in the PXP model, we study the effect of deformations $\delta H$ that either enhance revivals or restore ergodicity.
+In what follows, we only consider deformations and initial states for which $\langle \delta H \rangle_{\psi_0} = 0$.
+Thus, upon introducing such a deformation, the LDOS variance for the total hamiltonian $H = H_{\text{PXP}} + \delta H$ becomes